Dog for flea advice

 Can dog fleas live on humans?

-There are about 2,000 different types of fleas and only one of those can live on humans, so it is extremely rare.
+There are about 2,000 different types of fleas.
+Only one of those can live on humans, so it is extremely rare.
 All other fleas cannot survive on human blood but can be transmitted from pet to pet by people, as they are capable of leaping long distances.